Academic Standing FAQs

 Where can I find more information about the requirements I need to meet?

-- Scholastic Standing Requirements: Familiarize yourself with the University Senate Bylaws regarding scholastic warning, probation and dismissal as well as how Incomplete Grades impact the dismissal process this semester.
+• Academic Standing Requirements: Familiarize yourself with the Academic Standing-Related University Senate Bylaws regarding academic notice and dismissal as well as how Incomplete Grades impact the dismissal process this semester.

 What additional recommendations or support might help me in finding a path to success next semester?